StargateMC/IssueTracker/.github/ISSUE_TEMPLATE/suggestion.md

+---
+name: Suggestion
+about: Suggest a way we can improve the client or server
+title: "Suggestion - "
+labels: suggestion
+assignees: ''

+---

 [Please fill out the form below and delete the sections in square brackets after reading them]

 ## What is your suggestion?